chargeprice/chargeprice-api-docs/api/v1/advertisements/index.md

 # GET /v1/advertisements

-Get a list of advertisements.
+Get a list of advertisements that can be displayed together with other ad providers (e.g. AdMob)

 This API follows the https://jsonapi.org specification.